-Expectations relating to management of the Administration Building include funding capacity, public perception, operational functionality and staff growth, organisational regulation and legislation.
+- Expectations relating to management of the Administration Building include funding capacity, public perception, operational functionality and staff growth, organisational regulation and legislation. - Visitor to the VIC expect a functional and welcoming venue that supports the Port Stephens Tourism brand image.

-The Council's Administration Building is required to be designed, managed and maintained in accordance with the following Australian Standards:
+The Council's Administration Building and VIC is required to be designed, managed and maintained in accordance with the following Australian Standards: